 - General cash back cards with rewards on gas purchases.

 - Gas rebate cards that are co-branded with a retailer like BP and network like Visa or Mastercard.

 - Gas rebate cards that are specific to one retailer like Shell or Chevron and not within a network.

 The key to maximizing your savings is to find the card that most closely aligns with your spending habits.
 As a rule of thumb, gas rebate cards are best for people who are brand-loyal.
 If you buy gas at many different retailers, a gas rewards card is usually the better choice.

-General cashback and rewards cards are a great tool for simplifying and magnifying your savings.
+General cash back and rewards cards are a great tool for simplifying and magnifying your savings.
 Use these and you won’t have to worry about leaving savings at the pump or in line at the grocery store.
 If you often find yourself making purchases with a variety of merchants, this is a good option.

 Branded gas cards like the Shell Fuel Rewards Card and BP Visa Credit Card are usually rebate cards.
 With these, you’ll save anywhere from 5 cents to 30 cents per gallon of gas you buy at that particular retailer.